 - Chewed wires in the wall or home devices

 Yes — rodents are generally unpleasant creatures to have large amounts of, especially near your family.
-Rodents are c unhygienic places like dumpsters and therefore carry many deadly diseases and can be hosts to parasites.
+Rodents are found in unhygienic places like dumpsters and therefore carry many deadly diseases and can be hosts to parasites.
 It is important not to handle rodents or their waste unless you are trained.
-Instead, you should call Wildlife X Team® Fort Worth at 817.857.4803 before the problem gets out of hand.
+Instead, you should contact Wildlife X Team® Fort Worth online or by phone at 817.857.4803 before the problem gets out of hand.

 Our Rodent Control Process

-The most common mousetrap is the snap trap.
+The most common mice removal tool is the snap trap.
 This device is made of wood and a metal bar.
 The metal bar quickly snaps a rat or mouse after it steps on it; this is a quick and effective tool for killing a rodent.

-Another type of trap is the glue trap.
+Another type of mice removal trap is the glue trap.
 It is a sticky substance on a flat piece of cardboard.
 A rodent will be stuck on the glue trap after stepping on the sticky substance, and consequently die of dehydration.
-The best feature of this type of trap is that it can catch many rodents - a single one of these is capable of trapping ten or more rodents.
+The best feature of this type of trap is that it can catch many rodents—a single glue trap is capable of trapping ten or more rodents.

-Poison is not an effective substance to solve your problem of rodents, as it does not kill every single mouse or rat.
-Furthermore, the poison leaves dead and rotting rodents in your home.
-The dead bodies can attract wildlife, spread disease, and have a terrible smell.
+Using poison methods for rodent removal is not effective, as it does not kill every single mouse or rat.
+Furthermore, the poison leaves dead and rotting rodents in your home, and these dead rodents can attract wildlife, spread disease, and have a terrible smell—defeating the purpose in the first place.

 A family of rodents can leave thousands of droppings in a home.
 Their feces carry diseases such as Hantavirus Pulmonary Syndrome.
 The vapor from urine and feces can infect you.
 You will need to call a professional from Wildlife X Team® Fort Worth to disinfect your attic and walls.

 We disinfect any area with contamination, using the disinfectants recommended by the CDC and FDA.
 These disinfectants are safe to use around people and pets.
-Your home will be clean of any diseases from these rodents.
+Your home will be clean of any diseases after out mice removal services.

 Finally, we install prevention in the final step.
 The goal of this is to prevent rodents from returning to your home.
 We proof doors and windows, as well as seal any entry points (and potential entry points).
 These seals prevent rodents from entering your home through small cracks and holes.

-Damage That Rodents Do to Your Home or Building
+Damage That Rodents Cause In Your Home or Building

 Rats and mice are primarily associated with filth and for a good reason; they live in sewers and bring all sorts of harmful bacteria into the home.
 Even more annoying is the damage these rodents can cause.
 However, the extent of damage depends on a couple of factors including the number of rodents present, how long they have been there, and the availability of materials they can damage.
 However, you can be certain that once you have a rodent infestation, the problem quickly escalates due to their high fecundity.
 Here are some of the major damages caused by rodents: